MountainCat1/Catton/Documentation/Documentation/Technologies Used.md

   - Microsoft.AspNetCore.Authentication.JwtBearer - used for authentication
   - Azure.Security.KeyVault.Secrets - used for accessing Azure Key Vault
   - Azure.Storage.Blobs - used for accessing Azure Blob Storage

+### Payments
+- Catton uses Stripe as its payment gateway.
+- Catton uses Stripe Nuget package to communicate with Stripe API.
+- Catton uses Stripe Checkout to handle payments.
+- Catton uses Stripe Webhooks to handle asynchronous events.
+- `Catton/Backend/Domains/Payments/Payments.Api/StripeDocker/run_stripe.sh` can be used to test functionalities that use Stripe locally.

 ---

 # Frontend